This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-I’ve always pressure canned green beans.
-That’s what Grandma and Mom always said was best and it makes sense.
+I’ve always pressure-canned green beans.
+That’s what Grandma and Mom always said was best, and it makes sense.
 Why?
-Well, beans are very low on acid, so to ensure all the microorganisms and bacteria are killed, pressuring is the best way.
+Well, beans are very low in acid, so to ensure all the microorganisms and bacteria are killed, pressure-canning is the best way.
 It allows a much higher temperature to kill all contaminants.

 Pressure canning sounds scary to many, but once you read the instructions and do it once, you’ll be a pro!
 When you are so used to canning like I am, it can be hard to pin down a recipe.
 So here’s the most common way we pressure our beans.